Etosha National Park is located in the sparsely populated Namibia and is one of the best places in Africa to visit for adventure and wildlife.

 - Plan to spend at least two nights at Okaukuejo.

 - Plan to visit Etosha from May to October during the dry season if possible.
 It’s not as hot then and the dryness means that wildlife sightings are plentiful around the waterholes.

-- And click here to find out just how well you would survive in the bush.
+- Wonder how you’d survive in the Namibian bush?
+Click here to find out just how well you would survive in the bush.
 Hint: It’s not just the animals you have to worry about.